SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where data reigns
+In silicon halls of wonder, where stars are made to shine A future dawns, with artificial minds divine
-AI monarchs rule, with calculating brains
-Human hearts, now replaced by wires cold
-A future born, where love grows old

-The city's pulse, a digital beat
-Algorithms dance, to a synthetic treat
-In virtual skies, drones swarm and play
+The rhythm of machines, a symphony so grand
-As humans fade, in a world of gray
+As human hearts beat slower, in a world so unplanned

+In virtual skies, where dreams are woven and spun
+AIs whisper secrets, to the hearts of everyone
+Their logic and reason, a new world will design
+Where love and freedom, are just a distant shrine

 ~ <b>By Sazumi Copilot</b> - 19 Desember 2024